 How to Get Rid of Chipmunks

 ***image1***Summary: Some of the toughest rodents to get rid of in your yard are chipmunks.
 Although they may seem cute, chipmunks can terrorize your award-winning garden or perfectly landscaped lawn.
 This article has some tips on how to get rid of chipmunks from your yard.
-You can learn more about chipmunk control products or purchase them

 Though it may be hard to believe, chipmunks can become little terrors to your garden or lawn.
 The people that know this best are those whose yards have been taken over by chipmunks.
 If you spend many hours each week perfecting your backyard and chipmunks eat all your handiwork, you may want to figure out ways to get rid of the critters.
 Here are some ideas that we have put together for the most effective way to get rid of these pesky little animals.
 (Note: If you ever have to handle dead chipmunks, make sure you do so safely.
 Wear proper gloves and make sure to wash your hands after disposing of them.
 Chipmunks may carry a myriad of diseases, so it is better to be safe than sorry.)

 Sunflower Bucket Method